Civics = Empowerment & Engagement

 Upcoming Opportunities to get involved!

-Due to the covid-19 pandemic, all Surfrider events have been cancelled, and the legislature in Hawaiʻi is currently on hold, with all public hearings cancelled until further notice.
+Due to the covid-19 pandemic, all Surfrider events are currently virtual, and the legislature in Hawaiʻi is currently closed until the 2021 session.
+Check out our calendar for virtual events coming up!

 State Level Engagement Steps:

 Creating an account on the Hawai‘i State Capitol website is easy!
 Once created you can log-in to find your Senators & Representatives, follow bills, and submit written testimony.
 The info-graphic below also shows you the 8 simple steps for submitting testimony in less than 5 minutes.

 Step 2: Following Bills

 When priority bills are decided for the 2021 session, they will be listed here.
 Add these bills to your hearing notifications and get email reminders about their progress!

 We will start adding bills for the 2021 Legislative session below as they become available!

 Step 3: Submitting Testimony

 Submitting online testimony can take as little as 2 minutes!
 Clicking "support" or "oppose" can make a difference for a bill, but take it a step further and explain your opinions or attach a longer document.
 Submitting testimony can show how engaged the community is on any issue, and be the deciding factor in decision making!